Search for X/Z-shaped radio sources from TGSS ADR 1: Results

-The discovery of 68 new XRGs and 24 new ZRGs from TGSS ADR1 is reported.
-The spatial distribution of XRGs and ZRGs are shown in Figure \ref{fig:source-distribution}.
+The discovery of 40 new XRGs and 18 new ZRGs from TGSS ADR 1 is reported.
+The spatial distribution of XRGs and ZRGs are shown in Fig \ref{fig:source-distribution}.
 XRGs and ZRGs presented in the current paper are described by red crosses and blue boxes respectively.
-XRGs mentioned in \citet{Ch07} is shown by green triangles.
-The sources show random distribution as expected.
+XRGs mentioned in C07 are shown by green triangles.
+The sources show a random distribution as expected.

-Table 1 and Table 2 list all newly discovered XRGs and ZRGs.
-The catalogue names from where the optical counterpart is found is listed in the 5th column of those tables.
+Table \ref{tab:X-shaped} and Table \ref{tab:Z-shaped} list all newly discovered XRGs and ZRGs.
+The catalogue names from where the optical counterpart is found are listed in the 5th column of those tables.
 The TGSS flux density at 150 MHz is presented in column 6.
-Using the NRAO VLA Sky Survey (NVSS) \citep{Co98}, we also tabulated the corresponding flux density for each source at 1400 MHz (column 7).
+Using the NRAO VLA Sky Survey (NVSS; \citet{Co98}), we also tabulate the corresponding flux density for each source at 1400 MHz (column 7).
 For most sources, NVSS counterparts are found, but due to less resolution, none of the NVSS images shows the morphological signature of X-shape and Z-shape sources.

-The two-point spectral index between 150 and 1400 MHz $(\alpha_{150}^{1400})$ is calculated when flux density at 1400 MHz is available and presented in 8th column of Table 1 and 2.
+The two-point spectral index (section \ref{subsec:spectral-index}) between 150 and 1400 MHz $(\alpha_{150}^{1400})$ is calculated when flux density at 1400 MHz is available and is presented in 8th column of Table \ref{tab:X-shaped} and \ref{tab:Z-shaped}.
 In column 9, the redshifts ($z$) of these sources are mentioned when available.
-For the sources with known redshift, the luminosity of the sources is tabulated in column 10.
-The name of other catalogues in radio wavelengths is listed in the last column, where these sources were mentioned earlier without identification of them as XRGs or ZRGs.
+For the sources with known redshift, the luminosities (section \ref{subsec:lum}) of these sources are tabulated in column 10.
+The names of other catalogues in radio wavelengths are listed in the last column, where these sources were mentioned earlier without identification of them as XRGs or ZRGs.

+Of the 18 ZRGs presented in the current paper, 50 per cent (9) are FR-I radio galaxies and 33 per cent (6) are FR-II radio galaxies.
+For three ZRGs, the jet morphology is so complex that they could not be classified.
+The redshifts are known for 13 XRGs and 9 ZRGs out of a total of 40 XRGs and 18 ZRGs respectively.
+For XRGs, except for one source, all other 12 sources have a redshift less than 0.5.
+J2337--1752 is an XRG that has the largest redshift ($z$=1.14) amongst all sources presented in the current paper.
+The nearest XRG is J2336+2108 at $z$=0.05.
+For ZRGs, redshift $z<0.5$ for all sources.
+J0817+0709 has the largest redshift among the ZRGs, at $z$ = 0.27 \citep{Ri09}.
+J0329+3947 is the closest ZRG in our sample with $z$=0.03.

+The images of all XRGs are shown in Fig \ref{fig:XRG} and images of all ZRGs are shown in Fig \ref{fig:ZRG}.
+The optical images from DSS2 (red) are overlaid with the radio images from TGSS ADR 1.